• Home

 Another step you may want to take is to meet with an experienced divorce lawyer in Daytona Beach, if you live near there or to seek the counsel of one near you.
 Consulting with a divorce lawyer doesn’t mean you will get a divorce.
 It just means you’re looking at your options.

-An initial meeting with a divorce lawyer can help you understand what the process will be like.
+An initial meeting with a lawyer like those at Peters & May – your family law solution in Mayfair can help you understand what the process will be like and they will be able to give you legal advice surrounding your situation.
 The lawyer could tell you what steps you should take now, what is required in your state to pursue a divorce as well as how custody arrangements would likely work.

 The lawyer will also likely remind you of all the implications of a divorce.
 Alimony will need to be determined as well as the splitting of assets.